ngodongquan/MongoDB/README.md

 And This method give default 20 top element.
 You can forEach or toArray to show all data.
 Not get data immediately, then we get the cursor instead.
 - [pretty()] only use with cursor object, return a cursor, not a list documents
 - [stats()]: This method is provided by mongo shell to show the stats of this db.
-- [aggreate()]: This method is calculated aggreate value for the data in the collection. firstParam: []
+- [aggregate()]: This method is calculated aggregate value for the data in the collection. firstParam: []
 - [drop()]: this method use for delete collection in db.
 - **[Example]: db.collection.drop()**
 - [dropDatabase()]: this method use for delete db